ryanshz/purgatory/README.md

 a cool plugin for linux that i can use on my desktop at some point to show all my friends

+update project page on portfolio website, maybe add some other cool things there as well

 ## project names i want to use

 artemis